blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 			- Service Port uses RJ45 connector for RS-232 electrical interface, and this is not the same as the Ethernet interface.
 This is usually called a Cisco Cable / Console Cable / Rollover Cable, following the popularization of its use by Cisco for debugging devices.
 The standard for rollover cables is called the Yost standard.
 				- Basically, we want to connect two DTEs together using a null-modem RS-232 cable, so we have to reverse, or "roll-over" the pinouts, and use the right connectors
 				- Examples:
-					- SigmaBox Sigma Cable 9-in-1 set
+					- Cables rom SigmaBox's Sigma Cable 9-in-1 set
 						- TX/RX/GND Cable
 						- Fly DS105/DS120 cable
 						- Micro USB cable for Alcatel OT-series, Motorola EX-series, Motorola WX-series